 Before using any of the request data, make the following replacements:

-- project-id: Your project ID
+- PROJECT_ID: the project ID

-- location-id: The location ID
+- LOCATION_ID: the location ID

-- instance-id: The desired instance ID
+- INSTANCE_ID: the desired instance ID

-- region: The desired region
+- REGION: the desired region

-- database-version: Enum string of the database version.
+- DATABASE_VERSION: enum string of the database version.

 For example: